EasyIce667/EasyIce667/README.md

 -

 ### Experience
-- **AI & Azure Intern | Microsoft (Edunet Foundation x AICTE)**
+- **AI & Azure Intern | (Edunet Foundation x AICTE)**
-  Completed a 4-week hands-on internship working on machine learning, deep learning, and generative AI projects under industry mentorship.
+Completed a 4-week internship on AI Azure a Microsoft initiative Implemented by Edunet Foundation, In collaboration with All India Council for Technical Education (AICTE) working on machine learning, deep learning, and generative AI projects under industry mentorship.

 ---